-Queensland is home to the first peak body in Australia, Ending Violence Against Women Queensland (EVAWQ), that provides a united voice across all three areas of the women’s sector: Sexual violence, Women’s health and Domestic and Family Violence.
+Queensland is home to the first peak body in Australia, Ending Violence Against Women Queensland (EVAWQ).
+It provides a united voice across all three areas of the women’s sector: Sexual violence, women’s health and Domestic and Family Violence.

 Domestic and Family Violence

 Domestic and family violence is internationally recognised as a fundamental violation of human rights; it is a distinctly gendered problem that disproportionately affects women and their children.